Conditional Coloring for Scatter Plot in Google Sheets

 )

-Even if your grouping formula, especially the logical_expressions in IF, in cell C1 is different, if you use the string “Group 1”, “Group 2”, (value_if_true), and “Group 3” (value_if_false), the above formulas in the cells E2, F2, and G2 will be the same.
+Even if your grouping formula or logical expressions in cell C1 differ, as long as you use “Group 1”, “Group 2”, and “Group 3” for the values, the formulas in cells E2, F2, and G2 will remain the same.

-If you have more than three groups in your grouping formula, for example, four groups, then in cell H1 type “Group 4” and copy the G2 formula to H2.
+If you have more than three groups, say four groups, in cell H1 type “Group 4” and copy the formula from G2 to H2.

 Scatter Plot with Conditional Colors